Salma-fathi/alx-low_level_programming/0x1E-search_algorithms/README.md

 # 0x1E.
 C - Search Algorithms

 ## Description
 This project involves implementing various search algorithms in C. The primary goal is to gain a deep understanding of different search techniques, their efficiencies, and their applications.
-The project includes both mandatory and advanced tasks, which involve writing C functions for different search algorithms and analyzing their time and space complexities.
+The project includes both mandatory and advanced tasks, which involve writing CC functions for different search algorithms and analyzing their time and space complexities.

 ## Project Details